okta/okta-oidc-xamarin/README.md

 For an overview of this library's features and authentication flows, check out [our developer docs](https://developer.okta.com/code/****).

 TODO: Once the developer site provides code walkthroughs, update this with a bulleted list of possible flows.

+You can also browse the full [API reference documentation](#api-reference).
 -->

-You can also browse the full [API reference documentation](#api-reference).

 ## Configuration Reference

-The entrypoint for the SDK is an instance of `Okta.Xamarin.OidcClient`.
+The entry point for the SDK is an instance of `Okta.Xamarin.OidcClient`.
 When you instantiate an `OidcClient`, you need to include a configuration object by passing in a `Okta.Xamarin.OktaConfig`.

 ```csharp
 // Load configuration from a json file